Paralegal Studies - Associate in Applied Science (AAS) (5706)

 - Draft correspondence and litigation documents (complaints, answers, motions, discovery documents)

-- Draft a variety of legal documents including, but limited to, bankruptcy schedules, divorce complaints, property settlement agreements, support calculations, wills, inheritance tax returns, corporate filings, fictitious name filings, deeds, HUD-1 settlement sheets
+- Draft a variety of legal documents including, but not limited to, bankruptcy schedules, divorce complaints, property settlement agreements, support calculations, wills, inheritance tax returns, corporate filings, fictitious name filings, deeds, HUD-1 settlement sheets

 - Identity and analyze the ethical issues that may arise for the paralegal